olehermanse/documentation/resources/additional-topics/cloud-computing.markdown

 Cloud Computing refers to the commoditization of computing, i.e. a world in which computers may be borrowed on demand from a resource pool, like renting a car or loaning a book from the library.
-The term `Cloud' comes from a model of the Internet, where the precise details of how everything fits together are fuzzy.
+The term _Cloud_ comes from a model of the Internet, where the precise details of how everything fits together are fuzzy.
 In a strongly networked environment, it might matter less where objects are physically located.